miles-o/Maccas_roster/README.md

 7. Find your chrome version by clicking the 3 dots at the top right in chrome and in settings going to about chrome, your version will be listed here
 8. Install the chromedriver for your version at [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)
 9. Add your google login details to the login_details.txt file
+10. Download all files and put them in a folder
+11. Delete the placeholder.txt file in the data folder
-10. You should be good to go!
+12. You should be good to go!

 ## How to use
 1. Open vscode and clock on open folder, navigate to folder containing all files for this program